dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/nullable-reference-types.md

 [!code-csharp[Main](../../../samples/core/Miscellaneous/NullableReferenceTypes/NullableReferenceTypesContext.cs?name=Context&highlight=3-4)]

-Another strategy is to use non-nullable auto-properties, but to initialize them to null, using the null-forgiving operator (!) to silence the compiler warning.
+Another strategy is to use non-nullable auto-properties, but to initialize them to `null`, using the null-forgiving operator (!) to silence the compiler warning.
 The DbContext base constructor ensures that all DbSet properties will get initialized, and null will never be observed on them.

 ## Navigating and including nullable relationships

-When dealing with optional relationships, it's possible to encounter compiler warnings where an actual null reference exception would be impossible.
+When dealing with optional relationships, it's possible to encounter compiler warnings where an actual `null` reference exception would be impossible.
 When translating and executing your LINQ queries, EF Core guarantees that if an optional related entity does not exist, any navigation to it will simply be ignored, rather than throwing.
 However, the compiler is unaware of this EF Core guarantee, and produces warnings as if the LINQ query were executed in memory, with LINQ to Objects.
-As a result, it is necessary to use the null-forgiving operator (!) to inform the compiler that an actual null value isn't possible:
+As a result, it is necessary to use the null-forgiving operator (!) to inform the compiler that an actual `null` value isn't possible:

 [!code-csharp[Main](../../../samples/core/Miscellaneous/NullableReferenceTypes/Program.cs?name=Navigating)]